top of page

 What's the trend?

 The resurgence of luxury rail travel is rapidly gaining traction, with a year-over-year increase in demand for leisurely itineraries that venture off the typical path.
 While numerous new routes have been introduced globally, many operate for just a few days.
-For example, the La Dolce Vita Orient Express is set to unveil eight round-trip journeys from Rome in April 2025, each lasting between one to four nights.
+For example, the La Dolce Vita Orient Express is set to unveil eight round-trip journeys from Rome each lasting between one to four nights.
 Wealthy travelers desire more than just a few nights of Gilded Age experiences; increasingly, they are combining multiple luxury rail journeys into romantic, multi-week trips that involve hopping from one train to another.

 Why will it matter in 2026?